 Eastern markets constitute one of the largest areas of the TOYA Group operations.
-Geopolitical events of the recent years, economic sanctions and weak economic situation on the global raw material market strongly destabilised this region and had a significant adverse effect on local economies.
-This resulted in a reduced purchasing power of those societies, which was additionally deepened by the devaluation of local currencies in relation to the most important global currencies.
-Further significant depreciation of local currencies, as well as further weakening of the consumers' purchasing power resulting from the unstable economic situation, will have an adverse impact on the Group's operating activities in this region and on the Group's financial standing.
+Geopolitical events of the recent years, economic sanctions imposed on Russia and internal problems of the European Union could have a significant adverse effect on local economies.
+This could further result in a reduced purchasing power of those societies, which could be additionally deepened by the devaluation of local currencies in relation to the most important global currencies.
 However, this impact is difficult to anticipate, as future economic and regulatory situation may differ from the Management Board's expectations.
 The Group's management is carefully monitoring the developments and adjusts its strategic assumptions to minimise the threats.